Data Centers in Taiwan

 Key risks as of September 2025 include:

-- Flooding: Intense rainfall from typhoons can cause significant inland and riverine flooding.
+- Flooding: Intense rainfall from typhoons can cause localized and riverine flooding.